AndreHolzer/Metapolish/GS.md

 ----

 ## Prerequisites

-MetaPLMS was written so it can be executed on all operating systems.
+Metapolish was written so it can be executed on all operating systems.
 This page gives detailed instructions on how to set up the required software to run the tool on Linux, Windows or MacOS operating systems.